tempflip/self_driving_budapest/workshop1_lane_detection/README.md

 * numpy
 * cv2

-The easyest way to create a working environment is to install [miniconda](https://conda.io/miniconda.html) and run the following command to install the packages specied in the `environment.yml` file.
+The easiest way to create a working environment is to install [miniconda](https://conda.io/miniconda.html) and run the following command to install the packages specied in the `environment.yml` file.

 `sudo conda env create -f environment.yml`